Operation Identify Me: Identifications

 In November 2023, "The woman with the flower tattoo" was named as British woman Rita Roberts.
 Roberts was 31 years old when she moved from Cardiff to Antwerp in February 1992 but was reported missing months later.
 Due to the publicization of the case, a member of her family in Britain recognised the tattoo and contacted the Belgian authorities to formally identify the body.

 In mid-March 2025, a second phase case called "The woman in the shed" of 2018 was identified as Ainoha Izaga Ibieta Lima from Paraguay through fingerprints comparison.
 She was last contacted in 2018 and was reported missing by her brother months later.

 In September 2025, "The woman in pink" was identified as Russian citizen Liudmila Zavada because of Turkish authorities' fingerprint analysis.
-She was so named for the pink top, pink trousers and pink shoes she was wearing.
-She had been dead for less than 24 hours at the time of discovery and the death was considered suspicious by Spanish police.
+She was so named for the pink top, pink trousers, and pink shoes she was wearing.
+She had been dead for less than 24 hours at the time of discovery, and her death was considered suspicious by Spanish police.
 Her body was discovered by the side of a road in Viladecans near Barcelona on 3 July 2005.

 Barely a month after the previous identification, "The woman with German keys" was identified as German citizen, Eva Pommer after a vital tip about her.
-She was mistakenly assumed to be from Eastern Europe since she was revealed to be a German national.
+There was no mention if she was from Eastern Europe while being a German citizen.

+In March 2026, "The woman with the Richmond dental crown" was identified as Hakima Boukerouis.
+French police made an arrest in connection to her death.

+In May 2026, the identification of "The girl in the River Main" as "Diana S." was announced.
+On 12 May 2026, the victim's father, a 67-year-old German citizen, was arrested by the Hessian State Criminal Police Office on suspicion of her murder.